 It’s by far the largest project in Brooklyn’s emerging office market, which ranks as the sixth-largest in the country.
 As of January, Industry City had leased up 2.9 million square feet, according to a tally by TRD of the borough’s biggest office projects.

 And the growing popularity of the market has certainly caught the attention of Madison Realty.
-Last year the company bought a former storage warehouse at 29 Ryerson Street near the Brooklyn Army Terminal for $45 million, followed by the purchase of the former Brooklyn Whale Building in Sunset Park for $82.5 million.
+Last year the company bought a former storage warehouse at 29 Ryerson Street near the Brooklyn Navy Yard for $45 million, followed by the purchase of the former Brooklyn Whale Building in Sunset Park for $82.5 million.

 David Falk and Eric Cagner of Newmark Grubb Knight Frank are heading up leasing at the Whale Building, and will do the same at Madison’s new property.